Rambo Movies, Ranked Worst To Best | Screen Rant

-First Blood was adapted from the novel of the same title by author David Morrell.
+First Blood was adapted from the novel of the same name by author David Morrell.
 The Rambo from the book is a different character than the one Sylvester Stallone would portray.
-While still a tragic figure, that version of Rambo had no issue killing anyone standing in his way, and he’s eventually killed in the closing chapter.
+While still a tragic figure, that version had no issue killing anyone standing in his way, and he’s eventually killed in the closing chapter.
 When Stallone took the role it was decided to make him more sympathetic.
-The only casualty in the movie is caused by an act of self-defense and the ending makes it clear Rambo’s actions were triggered by deep-rooted trauma.
+The only casualty in the movie is caused by an act of self-defense and the ending makes it clear his actions were triggered by deep-rooted trauma.

 The character became the prototypical action hero in the next two entries, with a greater focus on his muscles and use of heavy weaponry.
-Rambo: First Blood Part II would cement his pop culture status, with the image of a sweaty, bandana-clad Stallone armed with a rocket launcher becoming the dominant image of Rambo.
-When the actor finally returned to the role after a 20-year absence, he felt the sequels had strayed a little too far into glorifying war, and wanted to return to the angry quality found in David Morrell’s novel.
+Rambo: First Blood Part II would cement his pop-culture status, with the image of a sweaty, bandana-clad Stallone armed with a rocket launcher becoming the dominant image of the character.
+When the actor finally returned to the role after a 20-year absence, he felt the sequels had strayed too far into glorifying war, and wanted to return to the angry quality found in David Morrell’s novel.

 Stallone has been the creative driving force behind the Rambo series, and just like he’s done many times with Rocky, each entry feels like a fresh chapter in the character’s journey.
 He set to bring the franchise to a close with Rambo V: Last Blood this year, but before he dusts down the bazooka one final time, let’s look back on the saga thus far and see which movie comes out on top.